 Transportation software and payments company, Passport, hires Chris Matton to lead legal operations and support the company’s strategic growth plans

 Charlotte, N.C.
-(April 14, 2021) — Today, Passport, the leading transportation software and payments company trusted by cities to manage parking and mobility infrastructure through its digital platform, is pleased to announce that Chris Matton is joining the team as General Counsel.
+(April 14, 2021) — Today, Passport, the leading transportation software and payments company trusted by cities for parking and mobility management through its digital platform, is pleased to announce that Chris Matton is joining the team as General Counsel.
 Matton will oversee all legal operations and support the company’s efforts to expand its products and services to more cities across North America.

 Matton joins the Passport team following his near eleven-year tenure as General Counsel at Bandwidth, a cloud communications company.
 In his role at Bandwidth, Matton helped scale the company internationally, and oversaw a successful IPO.
 Prior to Bandwidth, Matton was a partner at the law firm Kilpatrick Stockton LLP (now Kilpatrick Townsend) where he represented companies in the software, telecommunications and life sciences industries.

 David Evans, Passport’s recently appointed CEO, explains the strategic decision to hire Matton in planning for the company’s future.
 “I am thrilled that Chris has joined the Passport team and I look forward to partnering with him to pave the way for Passport’s successful future,” says Evans.
 “Chris brings a wealth of experience helping high growth companies scale rapidly while successfully navigating legal and policy issues.”